MicrosoftLearning/MB-310-Microsoft-Dynamics-365-Finance/Instructions/Labs/LP4 Lab - Budget planning.md

 # The Why

 Effective budget planning is the cornerstone of any successful organization, enabling strategic allocation of resources and ensuring financial stability.
 This hands-on lab will equip you with the skills to create and manage budgets within Microsoft Dynamics 365 Finance, a critical competency for any finance professional.
 By mastering budget planning, you'll be able to forecast financial needs, allocate resources efficiently, and support your organization's long-term goals.
-This lab is not just an academic exercise; it's a practical tool that will empower you to make informed financial decisions and contribute to the overall financial health of your organization.
+This lab is a practical tool that will empower you to make informed financial decisions and contribute to the overall financial health of your organization.